 If your child is struggling with attentiveness, starting homework early and privileging short homework sessions every day, at a set time, can be more effective in helping tackle inattentiveness.

 9 | Encourage make-believe play

 Many researchers and educationists argue that intentional make-believe play is an important aspect of learning.
 It is a central element in children’s cognitive development

 Charles Schaefer, the play therapy expert, argues that role-playing helps a child learn to think ahead and reflect on appropriate responses to frustrating situations.

-9 | Try play planning
+12 | Try play planning

 Play planning involves asking kids to determine what they would like to do (or will do) during a specific moment (for instance when they are bored).

-10 | Play the freeze game
+13 | Play the freeze game